Pachycentria glauca: Taxonomy

 The species was named by the Colombian botanist José Jerónimo Triana (1828–90), who also produced medical products and how-to-read books.
 He published his description in an edition of Transactions of the Linnean Society of London produced in 1871 but published in 1872.

 The maingayi subspecies was named in 2000 by the botanist Gudrun Clausing (born 1969) who was working at Johannes Gutenberg-Universität Mainz.

 The description was published in the journal Blumea.
 The subspecies was based on the previous taxa Medinilla maingayi, described by the English botanist Charles Baron Clarke (1832-1906) in 1879, in the publication The Flora of British India overseen by Joseph Dalton Hooker.

 Distribution

 The autonym subspecies, P. glauca subsp. glauca is endemic to Borneo.

 The maingayi subspecies is native, to Peninsular Malaysia.
 There is a single recording of it occurring on the adjacent north coast of Sumatera.
 In 2009, the subspecies was identified growing in the Sankalakhiri Range of extreme south Thailand.

 Habitat and ecology

 The species is pollinated by bees, using buzz pollination, using vibrations to collect the pollen.
 One flower in an inflorescence opens per day, the open flower has stamens bent to one side of the flower, their tips arrange in close proximity with the style remaining either in the middle or pointing to the other side.
-The bee vibrates and pollen is comes from the pores of the anthers.
+The bee vibrates and pollen comes from the pores of the anthers.
 After pollination the petals reflex and stamens spread.